akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 Adding the name and country fields is left as an exercise for the reader ;)

-Defining row behavior and buttons ..................................
+Defining Row Behavior and Buttons ..................................

 What if we want to be redirected to the edit form when clicking on the line of a grid item ?